frengor/UltimateScoreboardsAPI/README.md

 * **extensive**: you can customize everything from the config
 * **reliable**: scoreboards will never flick thanks to the built-in antiflicker
 * **packet-based**: the plugin is all packet-based, which means that it won't impact on the server performance
-* **the best one**: you can create scoreboards on 1.8-1.12 with ~70 characters per line with only 1-tick update delay (no other plugin that I'm aware of can do that).
+* **powerful**: you can create scoreboards on 1.8-1.12 with ~70 characters per line with only 1-tick update delay (no other plugin that I'm aware of can do that).

 ### Developer API